tylermilner/FirebaseSwift/README.md

 Refer to https://firebase.google.com/docs/reference/rest/database/ for documentation on the Firebase REST API.

-* I AM  NOT AFFILIATED WITH GOOGLE OR FIREBASE IN ANYWAY *
+###### I AM  NOT AFFILIATED WITH GOOGLE OR FIREBASE IN ANYWAY

+If you experience any bugs, please create an issue or submit a pull request.